dhyan-s/flappy-bird/README.md

 - **Improved Documentation**: Each method and functionality are now well-documented, providing clear explanations and instructions.
 It's designed to make it easier for developers to navigate and contribute to the project.
 - **Same Addictive Gameplay**: While the focus was on code structure, the gameplay retains the addictive nature of the original Flappy Bird.
 You can still enjoy guiding the bird through obstacles and aiming for high scores.

 Flappy Bird Redesign is a revamped version of the game I created about two years ago.
 It's not a major overhaul of the gameplay, but rather a dedicated effort to enhance the code structure and organization.
-Explore the code, have fun playing the game, and feel free to contribute if you'd like to help make it even better.
+Explore the code, have fun playing the game, and feel free to contribute if you'd like to help make it better.
 I'm still learning and would love to hear your suggestions.

-## Contributing
-Your contributions are highly appreciated, and they can help make the project better.
-Here are a few ways you can contribute:

-- **Bug Fixes**: If you come across any bugs or issues while playing the game or exploring the code, please report them by creating an issue on the project's GitHub repository.
-Include a clear description of the problem and, if possible, steps to reproduce it.
-- **Code Enhancements**: If you have ideas for improving the codebase, feel free to submit pull requests.
-Whether it's refactoring code, optimizing performance, or adding new features, your contributions are valuable.
-- **Documentation Improvements**: Help improve the project's documentation by suggesting clarifications, fixing typos, or adding missing information.
-Submit pull requests with your proposed changes.

 ### Instructions
 1. **Installation**: Clone the repository to your local machine using the following command: `git clone https://github.com/dhyan-s/flappy-bird`